Current Size: 100%

 Tribunal deadlines are short and are strictly enforced.
 Only rarely do tribunals agree to extend the deadline if you miss it.

-For more information about bringing a tribunal claim, including information about Acas early conciliation and tribunal fees (and applying for help with fees), see our section Enforcing Your Rights.
+For more information about bringing a tribunal claim, including information about Acas early conciliation, see our section Enforcing Your Rights.